prevention-icon

 The quickest way is to combine deep cleaning, hot water or steam cleaning, and targeted pest control treatments.
 If the infestation is widespread, professional services from Allstate Pest Control can speed up results.

-Will vacuuming manage carpet beetles?
+Will vacuuming get rid of carpet beetles?

 What do carpet beetles hate the most?